 Accessing UC Learning Center

 UC Learning Center can be accessed from work or home by typing http://lms.ucdavis.edu into the address bar using your UC Davis Login (Kerberos).
 For best results, open Internet Explorer from your desktop.
 Note: UC Learning Center is not compatible with the Internet Explorer program found in Citrix.

 Searching for an Activity

 To use the search function, enter the search criteria in the Search box located in the upper-left hand corner of the home page, then click the magnifying glass or hit enter.
 Searching by the course # is the most effective method for locating a specific course.
 By default, all searches now return results with the wildcard '*' appended at the end of the keyword.
-If you wish to restrict your research to exact matches, please include quotations around the keyword (e.g. "00834").
+If you wish to restrict your search to exact matches, please include quotations around the keyword (e.g. "00834").
 Please refer to Search Tips under the Search box for additional information.
 Advance searches are also available.